Musk says activating Starlink, in response to Blinken on internet freedom in Iran

 Musk could not be reached for comments or clarification regarding Starlink's clearance to operate in Iran.

-Iranians have been protesting over the death of Mahsa Amini last week, who was arrested by the morality police for wearing "unsuitable attire".
+Iranians have been protesting over the death of Mahsa Amini last week while in police custody after being arrested by the morality police for wearing "unsuitable attire".

 Musk said on Monday that the company wanted to provide Starlink satellite broadband service - already provided to Ukraine for its fight against Russia's invasion - to Iranians, and would ask for a sanctions exception.